25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp_old.md

 ### Encapsulation

-- Encapsulation means creating a boundary around an object, to separate its external (public) behaviour from its internal (private) implementation details.
+- Encapsulation means creating a boundary around an object, to separate its external (public) behaviour from its internal (private) implementation details

 ## Class